Hue-n/Leaf-on-the-Wind/README.md

         get_back_up
     }

-// This Finite State Machine Manages all of the Game's States
+// This Finite State Machine Manages all of the Game's States through a switch statement

 void Update()
     {